 - Desire to cut back or abstain from the substance and recurring unsuccessful attempts to do so.

-- Inordinate amount of time is spent on obtaining, using and or recovering from drug use.
+- An inordinate amount of time is spent on obtaining, using, and or recovering from drug use.

 - Substance abuse results in other important activities being neglected, such as work, social and recreational commitments.

 - Continued use of drugs even when the individual realises that there are serious physical or psychological problems caused as a result of using.